Pathanay Khan: Story behind the name

-When he was only a few years old, Pathanay Khan's father married a third time, upon which his mother decided to leave his father.
+When he was only a few years old, Pathanay Khan's father married for a third time, upon which his mother decided to leave his father.
 She took her young son along and went to Kot Addu to stay with her father.
 When the boy fell seriously ill, his mother took him to a Syed's (a spiritual leader) house.
 The Syed's wife looked after him, and advised his mother to change the boy's name because it seemed 'spiritually too heavy' for him.
 Syed's wife's daughter commented that he looked like a Pathan, and so from that day onwards, he was known as 'Pathanay Khan'.
 His mother credited the new name for saving the child's life.

 Career

 Pathanay Khan was totally devoted to Khwaja Ghulam Farid and Bulleh Shah.
 He gave his own deeper meaning to Khwaja's poetry through his typical style of spirited singing.
 For example, Khwaja Farid's kafi "Piloo pakian ni vay" has been sung by Suraiya Multanikar, Hussain Bakhsh Dhadhi and many others.
 Suraiya Multanikar's composition presents it as a light folk song, while Hussain Bakhsh Dhadhi presents it as a classical piece decorated by his unique 'taans' in the style of classical music singer Ashiq Ali Khan.
 However, Pathanay Khan's version of this kafi brings a deeper cosmic meaning to it.
 On the death anniversary of Pathanay Khan in 2016, folk icon Shaukat Ali recalled that Pathanay Khan gave a new dimension to folk music in Pakistan by introducing his specific style of singing kafis and 'sufiana kalaam'.

 In 1976, Zulfikar Ali Bhutto, then prime minister of Pakistan, invited him to Islamabad for a private performance.
 When Pathanay Khan sang "Jindarri lutti tain yaar sajan, Kadi mor maharan tay wal a watan", Bhutto broke into tears.
 After the programme, the prime minister asked Pathanay Khan three times if he had any 'wish' to make that the Prime Minister could then fulfill.
 Each time the singer's reply was, "Bhutto Sahib, aap ko gharib awaam ki parat ho" (Bhutto Sahib, take care of the poor).
 At this, Bhutto hugged Pathanay Khan and said "I will surely take care of the poor".